chrisullyott/human-name-parser/README.md

 A human name parser written in PHP.

 Based on Josh Fraser's [PHP-Name-Parser](https://github.com/joshfraser/PHP-Name-Parser).
-Here, I attempted to rewrite the library to be more understandable and maintainable.
+Here, I attempted to rewrite the library to be more understandable (at least to myself) and perhaps more maintainable as a result.
 Just about all of the original features are maintained.

 ### Installation